 Most importantly, however, was the opportunity this may provide us in late 2020 and early 2021.
 There is an entire module around HVAC, an aspect of our business model that has always been challenging.
 I feel deeply that you cannot talk about energy efficiency without including HVAC, which includes a huge portion of energy usage of commercial buildings.
-From 2016 through 2020, Verde has addressed this portion of a clients need through subcontracting relationships.
+From 2016 through 2020, Verde has addressed this portion of a client’s need through subcontracting relationships.

 Most of what we do is offer high efficiency HVAC system replacements, taking existing systems and upgrading to CEE Tier 2 high efficiency packaged systems.
 However, when we subcontract, the work is less profitable for us and creates stress on our business model.
 Too much of this work and we do not create work for our technicians, and yet it is clear that clients need this service in our area.

-While I understand that we will not overnight become a full service HVAC company (nor do I want to), our team is deeply engaged on Interplay Learning around this topic.
-In fact, I just logged into the system and looked at the modules that each of my team has been taking - seeing just how far they are progressing around each topic and their individual interest.
+While I understand that we will not become a full-service HVAC company overnight (nor do I want to), our team is deeply engaged on Interplay Learning around this topic.
+In fact, I just logged into the system and looked at the modules that each of my team has been taking – seeing just how far they are progressing around each topic and their individual interest.
 I can refer courses to individuals, and pay them for the hours of training as an investment into their future and the future of Verde.

-In fact, our local utility offers a basic tune up incentive ranging from $200 to $400 - paid directly to us for this work.
-While we will not become experts overnight, I envision us to start offering this service to our existing clients.
+In fact, our local utility offers a basic tune up incentive ranging from $200 to $400 – paid directly to us for this work.
+While we will not become experts overnight, I envision us starting to offer this service to our existing clients.
 While we change their lights to LED, replace their motors to EC motors, we can also do a basic tuneup on their equipment.
 Along with getting a new air filter and checking belts and general overview, we can provide the client with deep information on their existing unit and the savings opportunities for replacement.
-It will take us time to get there - but we are investing in our future and increasing our revenue opportunities and the deep value we provide to clients.
+It will take us time to get there – but we are investing in our future and increasing our revenue opportunities and the deep value we provide to clients.

 Finally, I noticed one really exciting added benefit to the future regarding the Interplay Learning system on one of my recent logins.
 One of our best electricians has been digging into the solar PV training module.
 While not a significant part of our current business, solar PV installations could be the future for a company like Verde.